last updated Feb 2018

 Cylinder mowers snip like scissors – there’s a cylinder of blades that revolves at high speed, trapping and snipping grass with the fixed bottom blade.

 On gardener-powered mowers, the side wheels or a rear roller drive the cylinder around when you push the mower forwards.
-The most commonly available hand mowers are side-wheel driven, but there are also some easy-push rear roller hand mowers such as Handy and Webb.
+The most commonly available hand mowers are side-wheel driven, but there are also some easy-push rear roller hand mowers such as Webb.

 With small electric machines, the motor drives the blades around but you still have to push the thing along.
 On larger electric and petrol-engined machines, the wheels or rear roller are driven along too.